nwjs/node/doc/api/crypto.md

 added: v10.0.0
 -->

-* Returns: {boolean} `true` if and only if a FIPS compliant crypto provider is currently in use.
+* Returns: {number} `1` if and only if a FIPS compliant crypto provider is currently in use, `0` otherwise.
+A future semver-major release may change the return type of this API to a {boolean}.

 ### `crypto.getHashes()`
 <!-- YAML